Line 19 (Beijing Subway)

 Line 19 of the Beijing Subway (北京地铁19号线 (Běijīng Dìtiě shíjiǔ hàoxiàn)) is a rapid transit line in Beijing.
 It is 20.9 km in length and has 10 stations.
 It is fully underground.
+Line 19's color is lavender.

 Description

 Phase 1 of Line 19 begins at Mudanyuan station in Haidian District and ends at Xingong station in Fengtai District.
 Phase 1 of Line 19 is 20.9 km in length with 10 stations.
 The line was envisioned as a major relief line for the overcrowded Line 4 and more direct link to the Beijing Financial Street commercial area.

 The line uses 8-car type A rolling stock.

 The trains have a maximum speed of 120 km/h.
 However the speed limit of the first phase, which runs under the dense city center is 100 km/h.
 Phase II extensions north and south run through suburban areas and will be built to more generous alignments allowing for 120 km/h operations.